 Contact

 It is not for the first time that museums have faced the challenge of combining new technologies with established ways of working.
 Nevertheless, the use of playful forms in exhibitions has not been sufficiently studied.
 In order to create common foundations and to research the topic in an application-oriented way, the cluster will network key players from science and museum practice.
 In cooperation with museums and other cultural institutions, and with the special involvement of early stage researchers, they will develop questions that open up a space for joint research projects and the acquisition of third party funding.

-The speakers of the Career Cluster are Dr. Philipp Bojahr and Prof. Dr. Gundolf S. Freyermuth.
+The speaker of the Career Cluster is Dr. Philipp Bojahr.

+Contact